Where are you located?

 Do you accept insurance?

 We work with clients who have Cigna, Aetna, BCBS, United and many other popular insurance carriers as out-of-network providers.
-Although we do not accept insurance directly, we use a wonderful website called Reimbursify to help you file claims to your insurance company.
-Coverage for our services will vary depending on your insurance provider.
+Although we do not accept insurance directly, we use a wonderful app called Nirvana Health, that will quickly estimate how much you can expect to pay for therapy before and after insurance kicks in.

 What kinds of payment to you accept?

 IntrinPsych Women accepts Debit and Credit Cards for payments.

 What brand of paper products do you have in your office?